Pech language: Distribution

 At the time of initial Spanish contact, Pech was most likely spoken from Trujillo in the west to Cabo Gracias a Dios in the east, and as far south as the upper Patuca River (Holt 1999).
 Tol (Jicaque) would have been spoken just to the west.

-Phonology and orthography
+Phonology & Orthography

 Pech is a tonal language with 16 consonants and 10 vowels (Holt 1999).
 There are two tones, namely a high tone and a low tone.
 Both consonants and vowels display length contrast and nasalization.

 Consonants

 Allophones of the sounds /b, ʃ, j, k, kʷ, w/ are realized as [β, tʃ, ᵈj~ɲ, ɡ, ɡʷ, ᵑw̃].